 Even if he does like one or more of the girls, the man won't or can't admit it.
 Besides, until the point comes where one of the girls is in danger, the man would rather have his nice quiet life back.
-The trope may or may not involve Innocent Cohabitation.

 While this is, as might be gathered, usually a male trope, gender-reversed versions have recently begun to appear.

 When criticism is raised against a harem show it's usually due to an overdose of this trope; unfortunately, when played straight, this trope is almost always overdosed.
-While it's often criticized as blatant Wish Fulfillment, most criticism regards the tendency to portray the female cast very negatively, often giving them little personality, or having their characters largely defined by their dependency on the male protagonist and/or irrational tendencies towards violence.
+While it's often criticized as blatant Wish-Fulfillment, most criticism regards the tendency to portray the female cast very negatively, often giving them little personality, or having their characters largely defined by their dependency on the male protagonist and/or irrational tendencies towards violence.